michael2012z/BitBible/markdown/KJV/files/Isa.md

 3. I have commanded my sanctified ones, I have also called my mighty ones for mine anger, even them that rejoice in my highness.

-4. The noise of a multitude in the mountains, like as of a great people; a tumultuous noise of the kingdoms of nations gathered together: the Lord of hosts mustereth the host of the battle.like…: Heb. the likeness of
+4. The noise of a multitude in the mountains, like as of a great people; a tumultuous noise of the kingdoms of nations gathered together: the Lord of hosts mustereth the host of the battle.

 5. They come from a far country, from the end of heaven, even the Lord, and the weapons of his indignation, to destroy the whole land.

 6. Howl ye; for the day of the Lord is at hand; it shall come as a destruction from the Almighty.

-7. Therefore shall all hands be faint, and every man’s heart shall melt:be faint: or, fall down
+7. Therefore shall all hands be faint, and every man’s heart shall melt:

-8. And they shall be afraid: pangs and sorrows shall take hold of them; they shall be in pain as a woman that travaileth: they shall be amazed one at another; their faces shall be as flames.be amazed: Heb. wonderone…: Heb. every man at his neighbourflames: Heb. faces of the flames
+8. And they shall be afraid: pangs and sorrows shall take hold of them; they shall be in pain as a woman that travaileth: they shall be amazed one at another; their faces shall be as flames.

 9. Behold, the day of the Lord cometh, cruel both with wrath and fierce anger, to lay the land desolate: and he shall destroy the sinners thereof out of it.